act-rules/act-rules.github.io/_rules/SC1-2-video-audio-description.md

 ---
 name: audio described video element
-group: SC1-2-video-element
 description: |
-  Non-streaming `video` elements must not contain any visual information that is not expressed in the audio
+  Non-streaming `video` elements must have all visual information also contained in the audio

-success_criterion:
-- 1.2.3 # Audio Description or Media Alternative (Prerecorded)
-- 1.2.5 # Audio Description (Prerecorded)

 test_aspects:
 - DOM Tree